Home

 Scope constraints focus on core value

-Constraints act like filters, they remove the noise and help you focus on what's essential.
+As a Fractional CTO, I help you use constraints as filters, removing the noise and helping you focus on what's essential.
 When you can't do everything, you're forced to do what matters most.

-The best projects I've seen were the ones with clear constraints.
-They forced us to make hard decisions early, which led to better products and faster delivery.
+The best projects I've helped build were the ones with clear constraints.
+With senior-level technical guidance, we can make hard decisions early, which leads to better products and faster delivery.

 A Personal Reflection